 The purpose of the game is to stimulate discussions on topics crucial to global sustainability, such as the relationship between economic growth and sustainability, the role of technology, how human desires are limited by the biophysical constraints of our planet, and the possibility that human actions may trigger climate and environmental tipping points.

 When used as a pedagogical tool, the game requires the active facilitation of trainers, i.e. experienced facilitators who have been trained in using the model and who also possess the necessary pedagogical skills to introduce the game and moderate the group dynamics process.
 The game is primarily aimed at young people.
 However, it is flexible enough to be adapted to a diversity of contexts and participants.

 Targeted at: Civil society and educators.

-Available from: A first version of the game will be available in 2023.
+Available from: A first version of the game is available on this website.

 Support: Guidance for trainers will be available for download from this website.

 For specific questions concerning the game, please contact firstname.lastname@example.org